kaidam/conduit/README.md

 # Conduit - Speech-to-Text Transcription Tool

+Hey, this is my first public project.
+This was made for me to use on my Linux Mint machines, should in theory work with Ubuntu, but I make no promises.
+You just need a Groq API key and you should be good to go.

 ## Installation Instructions

 1. Clone the repository or download the `conduit.sh` and `transcribe.sh` files.